What Makes You Tick?

-From that point on, I worked with my own operating manual, a “Plan To Understand Yourself And Others”.
+From that point on, I worked with my own operating manual which I called “Understanding Yourself And Others”.
 It changed my business and my life.
-Since that time, I have been sharing the benefits of this Plan and its language of behavior with thousands of people.
+Since that time, I have been sharing the benefits of this assessment and its language of behavior with thousands of people.
 I would like to share it with you now.

 If you purchase a 4G smart phone today, It will most likely come with an operating manual of almost 200 pages.

-Your behavioural operating manual may be 50 to 60 pages long, but with much more power potential for a smaller investment.
-You can accomplish much more by working with your personal operating manual.
-If you learn to work in your “zone”, you will be able to access free energy.
+Your behavioral operating manual may be 50 to 60 pages long, but with much more power potential for a smaller investment.
+You can accomplish much more by working the results of your online executive personal operating manual.
+You will also learn how best to work in your “zone”, where you are able to access your free personal energy.

-Your plan to understand yourself and others, your operating manual, is available now at a special price!
+Your online executive personal profile assessment is available now at a special price!